MyGet/MyGetDocs/Docs.Site/Docs/Reference/Build-Services.markdown

 ### Reporting build failure

-sing the `buildProblem` service message, a build failure can be triggered.
+Using the `buildProblem` service message, a build failure can be triggered.
 This will stop the build at the exact position the message was written to output.
 For example:

 	##myget[buildProblem description='Build failed because of this error']